Xiaflex REMS Contact Center Application on Health Cloud

 As per REMS requirements, Salesforce application tracked every single status change including the date of change and who made the change.
 The application was integrated to a data warehouse to track these changes for every single field.
 Enrollment summary data was accessible to the users through historical snapshots.
 Over 80+ outbound communications were configured to send out from the application automatically or manually upon user request.
 The application was integrated with third-party databases to validate NCPDP, NPI, SLN and DEA identifiers.

 The contact center application built on Salesforce Health Cloud met REMS standards and 21 CFR Part 11 requirements.

 Wilco Source successfully helped the client to manage REMS programs in the cloud.
 The data model designed for theXiaflex program met all Xiaflex requirements and allowed to scale the platform to other REMS and non-REMS programs.

 The application helped providers and settings to undergo a smooth program enrollment process and helped the agents to send out program relevant communications in a timely manner.

 Agents were delighted with lightning capabilities and realized how easy it was to perform their day-to-day operations in Salesforce compared to their previous application.
 Thus, by focusing on contact center application development, involving the application users early in the change process and by getting buy in from the leadership team through various design discussions and demos, Wilco Source contributed to successful change management.

-The solution Wilco Source developed for the Xiaflex REMS program was a faster implementation than an implementation would have been in the previous McKesson REMS application.
-We delivered the project on time and on budget enabling McKesson to meet their customer’s deadline.
+The solution Wilco Source developed for the Xiaflex REMS program was a faster implementation than an implementation would have been in the previous REMS application.
+We delivered the project on time and on budget enabling to meet their customer’s deadline.